rootstrap/blog/content/Google is a modal dialog - Martin Rubi.md

 ### The shame of being a modal dialog

-Modal dialogs are windows that pops-up on top of every other window freezing the underlying user interface until the user dismisses them.
+Modal dialogs are windows that pop-up on top of every other window freezing the underlying user interface until the user dismisses them.

 Their use was quite frequent back in the early days of desktop windows apps but with the